arthurdent75/SimpleScheduler-BETA/README.md

 [<img src="https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg">](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Farthurdent75%2FSimpleScheduler) \
 [<img src="https://my.home-assistant.io/badges/supervisor_addon.svg">](https://my.home-assistant.io/redirect/supervisor_addon/?addon=00185a40_simplescheduler) \
 If something goes wrong, you can install it manually.\
-You can add the URL of this page in your "add-on store" as a new repository:\
+You can add the URL of this page to your "add-on store" as a new repository:\
 *Settings > Add-ons > ADD-ON STORE button in bottom right corner >  three dots in top right corner > Repositories*\
 Click *Check for updates* and you will find the add-on "Simple Scheduler" listed.

-If you are not using a supervised installation, you can run the addon as a standalone docker.
+If you are not using a supervised installation, you can run the addon as a standalone Docker.
 Take a look here: [docker_install.MD](https://github.com/arthurdent75/SimpleScheduler/blob/master/asset/docker_install.MD "docker_install.MD")

 ### Type of scheduler